Google’s Gemini API just got more expensive to use for free — and cheaper to use at scale.

 On paper, Gemini wins on price across every tier.
 Flash-Lite at $0.10 per million input tokens is the cheapest production-ready API from any major provider.

 But there’s a catch.
 Recent research found that listed prices can be misleading.
 When you account for how many tokens each model actually uses to complete a task, the real cost sometimes flips.
 In 21.8% of model comparisons, the “cheaper” model actually costs more in practice.
-The study found that Gemini 3 Flash — listed 78% cheaper than GPT-5.2 — had an actual cost 22% higher when measured by task completion.
-And Claude Opus 4.6, listed at 2x the price of Gemini 3.1 Pro, actually cost 35% less because it completed tasks with fewer tokens.
+And the calculus got messier on April 16 when Claude Opus 4.7 shipped with a new tokenizer that bills up to ~35% more tokens for the same text — so Claude’s effective cost is now higher than the $5/$25 sticker suggests, while Gemini’s nominal pricing is unchanged.

 The lesson: don’t just compare per-token prices.
-Test your specific workload with each model and measure total cost per task.
+Test your specific workload with each model and measure total cost per task — especially for anything that uses Opus 4.7.

 Which Model Should You Use?